Scarpa Spin Ultra Review

 These are some very comfortable shoes.
 When considering the fit, it is worthwhile to know that they are only sold in European sizes, and we ordered a pair of 45 ½, which is slightly larger than a US 11.
-While we think they fit true to size when considering length and width, the fact that they are perhaps slightly larger than our average pair of trail runners might explain why we don't feel they lock down on the foot quite as snuggly as the La Sportiva Kaptiva or either of the Salomons.
+While we think they fit true to size when considering length and width, the fact that they are perhaps slightly larger than our average pair of trail runners might explain why we don't feel they lock down on the foot quite as snuggly as we might expect.
 Once again, however, a slightly looser fit can be ideal for ultra running as the feet swell after long distances.

 The upper of this shoe is nicely cushioned with padding, especially around the ankle opening and over the heel.
 The tongue is also gently cushioned, which helps to pad against the laces as they criss-cross the top of the foot.
-While they may not be as shockingly plush as the Saucony Peregrine ISO, these are among the more comfortable trail runners in this year's review.
+While they may not be shockingly plush, these are among the more comfortable trail runners in this year's review.

-Our pair of shoes weighed 23.9 ounces on our independent scale, making them one of the heaviest pairs we tested, behind only the Salomon Speedcross 5.
+Our pair of shoes weighed 23.9 ounces on our independent scale, making them one of the heaviest pairs we tested.

-This weight is not incredibly heavy by the standards of trail runners set a few years ago, but by today's standards they are not the lightweight, fast turnover machines that the Adidas Terrex Speed, or even the Nike Terra Kiger 5 are.
+This weight is not incredibly heavy by the standards of trail runners of a few years ago, but by today's standards they are not one of the lightweight, fast turnover machines.
 These shoes are all about foot protection and comfort, and for better or worse, a bit of extra weight must be accepted for those attributes.

-Likewise, these are among the least sensitive shoes that we tested this year.
-We put them on par with the Hoka Speedgoat 3 in terms of the dissociative effect that they induce.
+Likewise, these are among the least sensitive shoes that we tested.
+We put them on par with the very thickly cushioned Hokas in terms of the dissociative effect that they induce.
 Once again, this is a direct trade-off for the copious amounts of underfoot protection they offer, and in this case, one has to accept that there is a distinct lack of trail feel while wearing these shoes.